 GREENE: That's pretty stunning.

 KRAWCHECK: Wrong.
-She gets three.
-Because the bonus pool doesn't go up.
-Bonus pool is 10 - five and five.
+She gets 3 - because the bonus pool doesn't go up.
+Bonus pool is 10 - 5 and 5.
 She didn't ask for anything.
-So, they're both in for five, he asks for 10; we give him seven.
+So, they're both in for 5, he asks for 10; we give him 7.

 GREENE: She sees her bonus actually reduced.